Addison-Stavlo/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+   Constant.
+It only adds 1 item to the Linked List and assignment is independent of queue size.

 2. What is the runtime complexity of `dequeue`?
+   Constant.
+It only removes 1 item from the Linked List and assigning the new start value is independent of queue size.

 3. What is the runtime complexity of `len`?
+   Constant.
+It doesnt need to do any counting, just retrieve a stored property of the class.

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

 2. What is the runtime complexity of `contains`?

 3. What is the runtime complexity of `get_max`?

 ## Heap